Tarikba/Ceng209Homework/README.md

 ## How to play
   If you installed the game successfully, you can play now.
 Since this is a command line based game, you should play this game on a terminal.
-* When you run the game, the game menu should be opened.
+* When you run the game, menu screen of the game should be opened.
 ```
 DUNGEON ADVENTURE
 >>